flimflam-austin/hugo-cms-test/content/quick_reads/20190310-18-03-10-daylight-saving/index.md

       Congress to make Daylight Savings year round.

-      * FL state lawmakers passed a bill last year for year-round Daylight Savings Time in their state However, it **will take an act of Congress** to make the change.
+      * FL state lawmakers passed a bill last year for year-round Daylight Savings Time in their state However, it**will take an act of Congress** to make the change.
     _key: card-3-95c9c986-08ac-4ed4-9a48-507c55d6df9d
   - order: 3
+    useCheckmark: false
     body: >-
       > ‘Studies have shown many benefits of a year-round Daylight Saving Time, which is why Florida’s legislature overwhelmingly voted to make it